 The Chamber Music National Festival stands alongside Music for All’s other offerings which are designed to advance student excellence and support and advocate scholastic music and arts education.

 What is the Chamber Music National Festival?

-The Chamber Music National Festival is a non-competitive experience produced in and surrounded by an atmosphere of national celebration, mutual support, and a shared commitment to excellence.
+The Chamber Music National Festival is a non-competitive experience produced and surrounded by an atmosphere of national celebration, mutual support, and a shared commitment to excellence.
 There are no ratings or rankings.
-Participants and their directors and coaches are encouraged to reach and stretch, strive for innovation and growth, and share and develop an expanded awareness about the possibilities of chamber experiences in successful, well rounded scholastic music programs.
+Participants and their directors and coaches are encouraged to reach and stretch, strive for innovation and growth, and share and develop an expanded awareness of the possibilities of chamber experiences in successful, well-rounded scholastic music programs.
 Participating students will experience an atmosphere of personal growth and mutual respect, all while working, performing and celebrating in an environment that is world-class, educational, and fun.

 About the experience